NAEP Doctoral Student Internship Program

 Responsibilities

 The doctoral student interns will contribute to the development of statistical methods and substantive knowledge about education that inform the discussion, debate, and planning of decision-makers at national, state, and local levels.
 Specific research topics and project assignments will be based on a consideration of applicants’ skills and interests as well as NCES’s priorities.
+Examples of past projects can be found on our alumni page categorized by intern cohort.
 Example opportunities include presentations to the NCES client and proposal submissions to research conferences.

 Internship details